/blog/What is Dithering?

 What is Dithering?

-There's something about those carefully placed dots and pixels that gets me every time.
-When an image uses only two colors but somehow fools your brain into seeing dozens of shades, it's a neat trick.
-The image knows it's just black and white, you know it's just black and white, but your brain doesn't care.
+Those carefully placed dots and pixels get me every time.
+When an image uses only two colors but somehow fools your brain into seeing dozens of shades, that's the trick.
+The image is just black and white, you know it's just black and white, but your brain doesn't care.

 The same portrait rendered with different dithering algorithms